What is a reach code?

 Reach codes are a local requirement that go beyond the State code requirements on green buildings.
 These can include new requirements on all-electric buildings, more electric vehicle chargers, energy efficiency, and more.

 To fulfill the Climate Action Plan 2021 commitments, City of San Leandro has adopted local reach codes as of January 2023.
 In San Leandro, these codes generally require newly constructed residential and non-residential buildings to be all-electric and increase electric vehicle charging requirements.
 Check out the Building Division page for more details on the building code.
+The text of the green building code can be found here.

 Reach Codes make public health a top priority